joce1ynn/fitness-tracker-MERN/README.md

 ## Description:

-This is a MERN-stack application that helps you to track your exercises.
-It allows users to create an account, add new exercises including cardio and resistance, add goals for exercises, and login to check the workout history.
+This is a MERN-stack application that helps you to track your daily exercises.
+It allows users to create an account, add new exercises including cardio and resistance, and login to check the workout history.

 ## Technology: